 ||Windows Event Viewer|

 How to connect

-IMPORTANT: You must have administrative access to the computer where you intend to install the Bridge connector.
+You must have admin access to the computer on which you intend to install the Bridge connector.

 To connect your database using Bridge: